nkantarzoglou/ESP32-Alarm-with-door-sensor/README.md

 This should also trigger the led to flash in blue color.
 The user can connect to the device using any Bluetooth terminal application.
 Example: [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en)
+Note: During this, the device is constantly enabled resulting in greater battery consumption.

 ## Data storage
 Data is stored in the nvs memory of the device.